Age-standardized death rate (per 100 000 population) for noncommunicable diseases.

 Estimation method:

 Calculated by subtracting the age-standardized estimate for previous diagnosis of hypertension from 100.
 For details of the original estimate of previous diagnosis of hypertension, the input and data methods are available at: NCD Risk Factor Collaboration (NCD-RisC).
 Worldwide trends in hypertension prevalence and progress in treatment and control from 1990 to 2019: a pooled analysis of 1201 population-representative studies with 104 million participants.
 The Lancet S0140-6736(21)01330-1.
-A total of 1201 population-based studies that included measured blood pressure and data on blood pressure treatment in 104 million individuals aged 30–79 years were used to estimate trends in hypertension and hypertension diagnosis, treatment and control from 1990 to 2019.

 Definition: